-Finger Motion Company Limited is incorporated in Hong Kong and Hong Kong's profits tax rate is 16.5%.
-Finger Motion Company Limited did not earn any income that was derived in Hong Kong for the six months ended August 31, 2020 and 2019.
+Finger Motion Company Limited and Finger Motion (CN) Limited are incorporated in Hong Kong and are subject to Hong Kong's profits tax rate of 16.5%.
+Both the companies generated a taxable loss for the nine months ended November 30, 2020 and 2019.
+Finger Motion Financial Company Limited is incorporated in Hong Kong and does not currently have any operations.